datatheorem/strongarm/README.md

 In turn, this means that we can actually model object allocations, ivar assignments, property set/gets, what objects are being returned by methods, etc.

+In addition to seeing what objects are returned by methods, we can see what immediates are returned by methods too.
+In the case of multiple code paths, we can return a List of all possible return values, as well as their 'code coverage percent', i.e. the percent of total code paths within the function that return a given return value.

 ### More cross-ref magic

 Currently, you can get a List of implementations for a given selector.
 There's no reason we can't expand this,